-2017 HK\$'000 2016 HK\$'000
+2018 \$'000 2017 \$'000

-Salaries, wages and other benefits Contributions to defined contribution retirement plans 17,825 2,929 18,390 3,278
+Salaries, wages and other benefits Contributions to defined contribution retirement plans 20,700 3,662 17,825 2,929

-20,754 21,668
+24,362 20,754

-Pursuant to the relevant labour rules and regulations in the PRC, the PRC subsidiary participates in a defined contribution retirement benefit scheme (the "Scheme") organised by the local authority whereby the PRC subsidiary is required to make contributions to the Scheme at a fixed rate announced annually by the municipal government.
+Pursuant to the relevant labour rules and regulations in the PRC, the PRC subsidiaries participate in a defined contribution retirement benefit scheme ("the Scheme") organised by the local authority whereby the PRC subsidiaries are required to make contributions to the Scheme at a fixed rate announced annually by the municipal government.
 The municipal government is responsible for the entire pension obligations payable to the retired employees.

 The Group also operates a Mandatory Provident Fund Scheme (the "MPF Scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance for employees employed under the jurisdiction of the Hong Kong Employment Ordinance.
-The MPF Scheme is a defined contribution retirement plan administered by independent trustees.
-Under the MPF Scheme, the employer and its employees are each required to make contributions to the plan at 5% of the employees' relevant income subject to a cap of monthly relevant income of HK\$30,000.
+The MPF scheme is a defined contribution retirement plan administered by independent trustees.
+Under the MPF scheme, the employer and its employees are each required to make contributions to the plan at 5% of the employees' relevant income subject to a cap of monthly relevant income of HK\$30,000.
 Contributions to the plan vest immediately.